 Eyes are very sensitive.
-On average, more sensitive than emo skin and even Drake.
-This is especially true of the eye area we we refer to as the waterline; that thin, wet strip of flesh where the edge of your eyelid hangs out with your eyeball.
+This is especially true of the eye area we we refer to as the waterline — that thin, wet strip of flesh where the edge of your eyelid hangs out with your eyeball.
 It isn’t particularly fun to touch or think about, unless eyeliner is involved.
-Lining the waterline with eyeliner and tightlining (lining just the upper waterline to make your lashes look even thicker) are often the keys to a better-than-average smoky eye or getting your eyes to pop (in the good beauty way, not the bad health issue way.)
+If you want a better-than-average smoky eye or just want your eyes to look bigger, it helps to line your waterline.
+You can try tightlining — lining just the upper waterline to make your lashes look even thicker.
+But just like your application technique, not all liners are created equally.
+So before we get into the buttery pigmented goodness, a word from the experts:

 If you’re a fan of Urban Decay’s 24/7 Glide-On Eye Pencil on your lids, then your sad, fussy eyes will be a fan of this on the waterline.
 The demi-matte formula sets after application so it sticks to the waterline instead of rubbing off on your eyeballs throughout the day.

 The One That Seriously Stays Put

 If raccoon eyes and Kardashian tear-wiping after every yawn are the bane of your existence, consider this gel liner that simply doesn’t budge.
 It glides on smoothly with minimal tugging on your lids, though reviewers note it doesn’t give a super-sharp or precise line like some other liners might.
 The formula is waterproof and transfer resistant though, which drastically cuts down on periodic mirror checks and panicked under-eye dabbing.
 If you do plan on full-on crying in a confessional though, maybe top your liner off with a good waterproof mascara, just in case.